Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

     Free Energy Principle and Enactive Inference

 # Issues :
-If there is any missing concept or duplicate concepts (I know some of them are really close, but I think in the beginning (from 1. to 3.)
-I was not quite rigorous.
+If you have any suggestion in order to sort out tags or if you think I missed something, send me a message !
+I manually made the tags, so if you have a suggestion to automate the process, I take it !